Bert-JanP/Incident-Response-Powershell/README.md

 - Endpoints
 - Advanced Features
 - Make sure that Live Response is enabled
-- If you want to run this on a server enable live resonse for servers
+- If you want to run this on a server enable live response for servers
-- Enable Live Response unsigened script execution
+- Enable Live Response unsigned script execution

 Execute script:
 - Go to the device page